NEW: Take control of your health with our easy at-home blood test kits. Get your test.

 Though many of these side effects are unpleasant, none of them should be cause for great alarm.
 They should also last for a short amount of time.

-Note: The side effects of any medicine are always available in the patient information Leaflet that comes in the box.
+The side effects of any medicine are always available in the patient information leaflet that comes in the box.

 Can ellaOne delay your period?

 The morning after pill can affect your period, making it earlier, later or more heavy than usual.
-You should bear in mind, if your period is more than seven days late, extremely light or heavy, or you experience abdominal (stomach) pain, breast tenderness, vomiting or nausea, you may be pregnant and you should do a test.
+If your period is more than seven days late, extremely light or heavy, or you experience abdominal (stomach) pain, breast tenderness, vomiting or nausea, you may be pregnant and you should do a test.

 Treating ellaOne side effects